rsyncOSX/RsyncUIdocs/content/post/Built.md

 - [write](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Model/Storage/WriteConfigurationJSON.swift) configurations for tasks
 - [the process object](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Model/Process/Main/Async/RsyncProcessAsync.swift) for executing tasks

-## Further text
+## SwiftUI

 SwiftUI is according the Apple the future.
 And so is RsyncUI of the two apps.
-From here the documentation is mostly about RsyncUI.
+That is why the documentation is most about RsyncUI.

 # How to start the apps